War on Terror Facts, Costs, and Timeline

 Spending rises along with the number of boots on the ground for these two wars.
 It also beefs up the domestic force that supports foreign operations.
 It develops new technology, such as the F-35 fighter jet and drones.

 The U.S. military budget includes the DoD and VA base budgets and the OCO.
-It also includes supporting departments, such as Homeland Security, State Department and the National Nuclear Security Administration.
+It also includes supporting departments, such as Homeland Security, State Department, and the National Nuclear Security Administration.

 War on Terror Timeline and Costs

-Here are the War on Terror costs by budgetary years.
+Here is the War on Terror costs by budgetary years.
 Defense and War on Terror OCO costs are from the "National Defense Budget Estimates for FY 2017," Table 2-1, March 2016, unless otherwise noted.
 VA spending is from each annual budget from the Office of Management and Budget.

 FY 2001 – $31 billion: Congress appropriated $22.9 billion in emergency funding for the War in Afghanistan.
 The United States attacked the Taliban for hiding al-Qaida's leader, Osama bin Laden.
 The Taliban lost power in December 2001.
 Hamid Karzai became interim administration head.
 That same month, ground troops pursued bin Laden into the Afghan foothills.
 He escaped to Pakistan on December 16, 2001.

-FY 2002 – $59.1 billion: Bush shifted his focus from bin Laden to gaining congressional approval for the Iraq War.
+FY 2002 – $59.1 billion: Bush shifted his focus from bin Laden to gain congressional approval for the Iraq War.
 He had received intelligence in October 2002 that its leader, Saddam Hussein, was building weapons of mass destruction.
 For more on Iraq's role in the region, see Sunni-Shiite Split.
 In November, Congress passed the Homeland Security Act.
 It created a stand-alone, cabinet-level department to coordinate terrorism intelligence.
 It unified 22 agencies that handled domestic security.

 FY 2003 – $111.9 billion: Homeland Security officially opened its doors in March.
 The United States launched the Iraq War on March 19 with the military strategy "shock and awe."
 The Hussein regime fell in April.
 The new goal in Afghanistan was to end U.S. involvement and turn it over to NATO's peacekeeping mission.